craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 ###### Equipment
 ###### Areas of Operation
 - [[#The Haven]]
-	- The Seekers within the Haven are united by their allegiance to /merchant name/ and each other.
+	- The Seekers within the Haven are united by their allegiance to [[Ondo]] and each other.
 	- The Seekers use the Rookie Village as their Headquarters, and have a loose control over the surrounding area.
 - [[#The Sticks]]
 - [[#The Factory]]